About video games, online games and gaming apps

-As in any social situation, bullying can happen – for example, if groups of children are involved in multiplayer games like Minecraft, they might deliberately harass other players or try to exclude them from games.
+As in any social situation, bullying can happen.
+For example, if groups of children are involved in multiplayer games like Minecraft, they might deliberately harass other players or try to exclude them from games.

 Video game literacy helps children understand and make judgments about the games they play.
 Video game literacy is part of media literacy

 .
-You can help your child develop video game literacy by talking with him about things like how games are designed, how they’re played, how they represent gender and race, and how game developers make money.
+You can help your child develop video game literacy by talking with him about how games are designed, how they’re played, how they represent gender and race, and how game developers make money.